Universal characterization of Efimovian $D^0 nn$ System via Faddeev Techniques: Two-body T-matrix with a separable potential

-where the prefactor $k^l$ constrains the T-matrices to satisfy the well-known {\it Wigner threshold law}~\cite{Wigner:1948zz}.
-In our treatment, however, we only consider S-wave ($l=0$) case, for which we have $\chi_0\equiv \chi$ with $\beta_0\equiv \Lambda_{\rm reg}$.
-Such regulator functions are used to suppress dynamical contributions arising from the high-momentum region, i.e., for $k,k^\prime \geq \beta_l$, where $\beta_l$'s are cut-off parameters defining the effective range of the potential.
-In other words, taking $\beta_l \to \infty$ is equivalent to considering a zero-range potential.
+where $C_0<0$ is a two-body coupling constant, and the ellipses denote contributions from higher partial-waves which do not concern us.
+The potential can also be expressed as a projection operator $V^S \equiv C_0 |\chi\rangle\langle \chi |$, where $\chi(p)=\langle {\bf p}|\chi\rangle$ and $\chi(p^\prime)=\langle {\bf p^\prime}|\chi\rangle$ are the so-called {\it form factor} functions.
+Here, for instance, one can use simple functional forms for the $l^{\rm th}$ partial-wave contribution, such as the Heaviside step-function, $\chi_l(k,\beta_l) = k^l\Theta(\beta_l-k)$, where the pre-factor $k^l$ constrains the T-matrices to satisfy the well-known {\it Wigner threshold law}~\cite{Wigner:1948zz}.
+Such regulator functions are employed to suppress dynamical contributions arising from the high-momentum modes, i.e., for $k,k^\prime \geq \beta_l$, where $\beta_l$ are cutoff parameters defining the (inverse) effective-range of the potential.
+In other words, taking $\beta_l \to \infty$ is equivalent to considering a zero-range potential (i.e., the scaling limit).
+In our treatment, however, we only consider S-wave contribution, namely $\chi_0\equiv \chi$, with $\beta_0\equiv \Lambda_{\rm reg}$ being the regulator scale.

-Now, it is easy to show that for a separable potential $V^S$ the two-body T-matrix is itself separable.
-To this end we consider the T-matrix given by the Lippmann-Schwinger equation in the operator form:
+Now, it is well-known that for a separable potential $V^S$, the two-body T-matrix $t(z)$ is itself separable: